-Innate immune system: Immediate defence, first barrier against infectious agents
+Innate immune system: Immediate defense, first barrier against infectious agents

 - Acute respiratory infections

-Vitamin D is active in regulating the feel-good hormone: serotonin.
+Vitamin D is active in the regulation of the well-being hormone serotonin.

-This is why a cure of D can reduce fatigue and anxiety.
+That's why a course of D can reduce fatigue and anxiety.

 Improves heart function

 Vitamin D also plays a role in cardiovascular health.
 It keeps the heart and blood vessels in good working order.
-A deficiency could cause:
+A deficiency could lead to..:

 - Metabolic syndrome